Cancer center in Myrtle Beach, South Carolina

 Treatment for brain cancer

 Every brain tumor is different, which means so are the symptoms and treatments.
 Your cancer team will take this into account and determine the best treatment plan for you.
-Treatments we offer include surgery, radiation therapy, chemotherapy, targeted therapy, immunotherapy and clinical trials.
+Treatments we offer include surgery, chemotherapy, targeted therapy, immunotherapy and clinical trials.

 Breast cancer most often occurs in women, but it can also occur in men.
 We provide specialized breast health services to detect breast cancer as early as possible.
 If cancer is detected, you can trust our cancer team to be there for you with compassionate treatment services.
-This may include chemotherapy, radiation therapy and/or surgery.
+This may include chemotherapy, and/or surgery.

 According to the American Cancer Society, lung cancer is the leading cause of death attributed to cancer in the U.S. for both women and men.
 Our program strives to make the process from diagnosis to treatment efficient and thorough.
 Our cancer care team is here to: